hmc-cs-dzhang/language-design/language-design.md

 > I think has all but killed it: there was no way for a user to grow the
 > language in a smooth way (Steele, 6)

-In retrospect, we failed to consider this point when desigining our Sound API.
+In retrospect, we failed to consider this point when designing our Sound API.
 Our design involved creating a Sound class with two data members, the sound samples and the sampling rate.
 Our goal was to keep these data members private and only expose users to the class's methods.
 (Bloch includes this